 The Baseline Requirements for the Issuance and Management of Publicly-Trusted Code Signing Certificates describe a subset of the requirements that a Certification Authority must meet to issue publicly-trusted Code Signing Certificates.
-This document incorporates by reference both the Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates ("General Baseline Requirements") and the Network and Certificate System Security Requirements as established by the CA/Browser Forum, copies of which are available on the CA/Browser Forum's website at www.cabforum.org.
+This Except where specifically stated or in the event of conflict in which case these Requirements will prevail, this document incorporates by reference both the Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates ("Baseline Requirements") and"), the Network and Certificate System Security Requirements and, in the case of EV Code Signing Certificates, the Guidelines For The Issuance And Management of Extended Validation Certificates as established by the CA/Browser Forum, copies of which are available on the CA/Browser Forum's website at www.cabforum.org.

-The scope of these Requirements includes all "Code Signing Certificates", as defined below, and associated Timestamp Authorities, and all Certification Authorities technically capable of issuing Code Signing Certificates, including any Root CA that is publicly trusted for code signing and all other CAs that might serve to complete the validation path to such Root CA. These Requirements do not address the issuance, use, maintenance, or revocation of Certificates by enterprises that operate their own Public Key Infrastructure for internal purposes only, where the Root CA Certificate is not distributed by any Application Software Supplier (as defined in the General Baseline Requirements).
+The scope of these Requirements includes all "Code Signing Certificates", as defined below, and associated Timestamp Authorities, and all Certification Authorities technically capable of issuing Code Signing Certificates, including any Root CA that is publicly trusted for code signing and all other CAs that might serve to complete the validation path to such Root CA. These Requirements do not address the issuance, use, maintenance, or revocation of Certificates by enterprises that operate their own Public Key Infrastructure for internal purposes only, where the Root CA Certificate is not distributed by any Application Software Supplier (as defined in the Baseline Requirements).